Nervous Tissue

 Interneurons

-Interneurons transmit messages as they connect one neuron to another in the CNS; they are responsible for processing information received from the sensory neurons and transmitting the information to the motor neurons so that the body can react.
+Interneurons transmit messages as they connect one neuron to another in the CNS.
+They are responsible for processing information received from the sensory neurons and transmitting the information to the motor neurons so that the body can react.

-Nervous Tissue In The Central Nervous System (CNS)
+Nervous Tissue in Central Nervous System (CNS)

 The type of the nervous tissue in CNS is explained below-